leanmiguel/rust-rstnt-api/README.md

 #### Migrations

 Migrations are run out of band.
 This was primarily for ease, to get going in a more timely manner.
 Figuring out the Dockerfile and embedding the migrations in the app was proving to be difficult while trying to deploy.

+#### Table Seeding

+This restaurant's app assumed amount of tables seeded is 100.